 Read this article – then listen to a speech and enjoy picking apart all the logical fallacies you find inside:

 At the end of your course you will be asked to analyze unseen texts (1 at Standard Level and 2 at Higher Level) in an examination.
 You will be given a guiding question that will focus your attention on formal or stylistic elements of the text(s), and help you decode the text(s)’ purpose(s).
-Below is an archive of ten Speeches.
-Choose three or four to work with, compare and contrast them, and note down the various tropes of this text type.
-Add the texts to your Learner Portfolio; you will want to revise text types thoroughly before your Paper 1 exam:
+One of the hardest text types to approach unless you’ve had some prior exposure might be the political or satirical text.
+This type of text is fantastic at lampooning some of the more blatant and outrageous logical fallacies that some people – overeager politicians, climate-change deniers, pseudo-intellectuals, wannabe populists – propagate in the mass media.
+Use these practice texts to familiarise yourself with the different features of satire and add them to your Learner Portfolio; you will want to revise text types thoroughly before your Paper 1 exam.
+You can find more information – including text type features and sample Paper 1 analysis – by visiting 20/20.
+Read through one or two of the exemplars, then choose a new paper and have a go at writing your own Paper 1 analysis response: